About François Mercier

 François Mercier was admitted to practise as a Barrister-at-Law of the Supreme Court of Queensland in 2002 and of the High Court of Australia in 2002, commencing his practice at the Private Bar at the age of 24 years, and from which time practising in the areas of Personal Injury Law, Commercial Law, Criminal Law and Family Law, gaining extensive experience in advising and appearing for clients and conducting mediations.

-In 2002, François graduated with a Bachelor of Laws with Honours and a Bachelor of Science (majoring in Anatomy & Neurobiology) from the University of Queensland.
-In 2004, he graduated with a Master of Laws (Litigation & Dispute Resolution), specialising in mediation and conciliation, from the University of Queensland, thereafter becoming accredited as a mediator, as well as a Family Dispute Resolution Practitioner pursuant to the Family Law Act 1975 (Cth).
+In 2002, François graduated with a Bachelor of Laws with Honours and a Bachelor of Science (Neurobiology) from The University of Queensland.
+In 2004, he graduated with a Master of Laws (Dispute Resolution), specialising in mediation, from The University of Queensland.
+He has completed post-graduate (ex. ed.) work at Harvard University and University of Oxford.

-Outside of his legal practice, François trains in karate as a Shodan-ho Black Belt, convenes amateur chess tournaments, and translates French classic literature into English.
+Outside of his legal practice, François trains in karate as a Shodan-ho Black Belt, convenes amateur chess tournaments, and has adjudicated international intervarsity mediation and negotiation competitions.
 He is a published author.